javirudolph/whitetailedSIRS/README.md

 list-column workflow when working with multiple simulations.
 Details on the model can be found in the vignettes.

+## Acknowledgements

+We thank Daniel Walsh, Susan Shriner, and Kim Pepin for their continued feedback as part of a broader decision analysis detailed in Cook et al. In Prep and Rosenblatt et al. In Prep.
+This work was supported by the Coronavirus Aid, Relief, and Economic Security Act (P.L.
+116-136).

 ## Installation

 You can install the development version of whitetailedSIRS from